-This can be done by registering your ownership into your name, which may require an inspection for insurance purposes depending on where you live.
+This can be done by registering your ownership in your name, which may require an inspection for insurance purposes, depending on where you live.
 You’ll also want to check if there are any liens against his property, including those placed by creditors or other financial institutions who loaned him.

 What to Expect When Inspecting Vehicle Title Transfer